kimoppalfens/kimoppalfens.github.io/_posts/2016-11-16-MVP Summit Hackathon edition 2016 - Part 2.md

   - Hackathon
 ---

-This years MVP summit took place a little bit over a week ago, and I believe I've recovered from jet-lag.
+The 2016 MVP summit took place a little bit over a week ago, and I believe I've recovered from jet-lag.

 # Intro #
 A fun and amazing part of that conference, that was introduced last year, and repeated this year, is the Hackathon.
 You can read about the first part of my reporting on this amazing event here: [http://www.oscc.be/sccm/configmgr/MVP-Summit-Hackathon-edition-2016-Part-1/](http://www.oscc.be/sccm/configmgr/MVP-Summit-Hackathon-edition-2016-Part-1/)